arvindmvepa/al-seg/README.md

 ```
 pip install -r wsl4mis_requirements.txt
 ```
+Our code has been tested with Python 3.8 on Ubuntu 16.04.
 2. Set up the data (see `Data` section below)
 3. Update the relevant parameters in `exp.yml` (see `Experiment Parameters` section below)
 4. Run the Active Learning Experiment